peter-indeelabs/AWS-openfoam/README.md

 The following commands are useful:

 - Run a new container:
-docker run --name test -it ubuntu
+\ndocker run --name test -it ubuntu

 - List containers :
-docker ps -a
+\ndocker ps -a

-- Run docker exec on a running container docker exec -d ubuntu touch /bin/bash
+- Run docker exec on a running container
+\ndocker exec -d ubuntu touch /bin/bash

 # Step 6:
 create virtual machine